chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **Why does the JVM let old code add a String into your ArrayList without any problems or exceptions at all?**

-Just a quiet, behind-the-scenes, total violation of your type safety that you might not discover until the worst possible moment.

 At runtime, ALL collection code—both legacy and new Java 5 code you write using generics—looks exactly like the pregeneric version of collections.
 None of your typing information exists at runtime.

 Think of generics as strictly a compile-time protection.
 The compiler uses generic type information (the in the angle brackets) to make sure that your code doesn't put the wrong things into a collection and that you do not assign what you get from a collection to the wrong reference type.